AP English Literature and Composition

 BA, Patrick Henry College

-Over the past five years, Jennifer has worked as an online instructor and an independent tutor, offering assistance to middle school and high school students across her local area, the country, and the world.
+Over the past seven years, Jennifer has worked as an online instructor and an independent tutor, offering assistance to middle school and high school students across her local area, the country, and the world.
 She has taught and graded writing in various forms—creative writing for middle school, essay writing for middle school, and essay writing for high school—along with other subjects such as Spanish, SAT Prep, and Christian worldview/apologetics.
-As she enters her fourth year with PHC Prep Academy, she counts the AP English Literature course as her favorite teaching venture so far.
+As she enters her fifth year with PHC Prep Academy, she counts the AP English Literature course as her favorite teaching venture so far.
 She has also enjoyed some consulting work as a proofreader/editor for a small textbook company.

 BA, Patrick Henry College